 This is the graduate-level functional analysis course taught by Joseph Conlon.
 The focus of this course is rather standard, including Banach and Hilbert Spaces Theory, Bounded Linear, Compact, and Self-Adjoint Operators Theorem, Representation, Hahn-Banach, Open Mapping Theorem, and Spectral Theory.
 We also covered some point-set topology along the way.

 A rigorous course gives you the needed tools for analyzing function spaces.
 It'll give you a solid understanding of infinite dimensional vector spaces and how to deal with operators over these spaces.

 This is the upper-level theory course on formal cryptography and related topics taught by Mahdi Cheraghchi.
 Topics include various Historic Ciphers, Perfect Secrecy, Symmetric Encryption (including pseudo-random generators, stream ciphers, pseudo-random functions, and permutations), Message Authentication, Cryptographic Hash Functions, and Public Key Encryption.

 An interesting foray into theoretical cryptography.
 I'm grateful to be a teaching assistant for this course together with Nikhil Shagrithaya as an undergrad.

 This is the graduate-level mathematical logic course taught by Matthew Harrison-Trainor, aiming to obtain insights into all other branches of mathematics, such as algebraic geometry, analysis, etc. Specifically, we will cover Model Theory beyond the basic foundational Ideas of Logic.

-"Learn some fundamental stuffs and show-off to your friends" is basically my mind-set when taking this course 🤪 But seriously, learning something fundamental at this level is a new experience and challenge for me, but hey, it's the last semester, so might just relax and see how it goes!
+"Learn some fundamental stuff and show off to your friends" is basically my mindset when taking this course 🤪 But seriously, learning something fundamental at this level is a new experience and challenge for me, but hey, it's the last semester, so might just relax and see how it goes!

 Riemannian Geometry (MATH635)